-It does however touch on some big questions about human nature and our values.
-In one section, Pressfield compares and contrasts “fundamentalists” with “artists”.
+The book touches on some big questions about human nature and our values.
+In one wonderful section, Pressfield compares and contrasts “fundamentalists” with “artists”.

 He uses the term “fundamentalist” broadly to describe people trying to control others based on dogma.
 They can include priests, politicians and ideologues in any field of human activity.
-They’re certain that their way is the one true way.
+They are certain that their way is the one true way.

 He uses the term “artist” broadly, referring to anyone trying to create innovation or improvement including entrepreneurs, writers, dancers, students.
 These people are flexible and pragmatic, experimenting and learning as they go.

 The book reflects a lifetime of wisdom…so read it with an open mind…and preferably more than once. 🙂